 The systematic study began with the Philips Experimental House in the mid-seventies.
 The building, constructed in the German city of Aachen, was equipped with excellent thermal insulation, a controlled ventilation system, a ground heat exchanger, as well as solar and heat pump technology.
 The building was “occupied” by a computer which simulated occupant behaviour and provided important monitoring results.
 The physical building itself was necessary to evaluate new equipment, collect detailed experimental data and prove the validity of the computer modelling and simulations, which were then used to investigate the potential of active and passive measures in buildings in a variety of climates.
 It was demonstrated that the implementation of passive measures alone could account for a heating energy savings factor of 10 to 20 compared to the building standards of the time.
 The lessons learned from this project and subsequent work by Dr. Bernd Steinmüller have played an integral role in the development of the Passive House standard.

-We had the opportunity to talk with Dr. Bernd Steinmüller, who was engaged in the modelling and simulations portion of the project and is still active in the field today.
+We had the opportunity to talk with Dr. Bernd Steinmüller, who recently became a Passive House Building Certifier, about his work on the modelling and simulations portion of the Philips Experimental House project and his continued work in the field today.
 Here is what he had to say:

 What is your impression of the Pioneer Award?
 Do you remember your first thoughts upon learning you were to be a recipient?